 After “fun” and “play”, one of the first words you’re likely to encounter when visiting preschools is the more daunting “curriculum”.
 The curriculum is essentially the syllabus which underpins the learning principles at the heart of every preschool.
 There is a huge range of curricula adopted in Singapore, from Montessori to Reggio Emilia, to the International Primary Curriculum.
 Many schools have adapted a hybrid or tailor-made curriculum that draws on elements of well-known systems, infused with the individual passions and beliefs of the school founders.
 Whatever is in place at the schools you look at, be sure to find out how it will suit the needs of your child.

-Want to read about 31 kindergartens and preschools islandwide?
+Want to read reviews on kindergartens and preschools in Singapore?